 Obviously giving up on playing a comedian meant I became a rather boring person – and that’s why I believe autism is a disability, you can’t win with it; there’s always something that is wrong in social situations.

-Anyway, I was sat at the table for 2.5h with those people and, although I was coping emotionally both with the feeling of not being the person who others may want to talk to and with noise, I was also getting rather bored myself.
+After like 2.5h I getting rather bored.
 I was thinking I’d rather be at home browsing patterns online, but as it was a fundraising event I wanted to be there and show my support.
 And part of that included being social, so I thought, ok, I’m playing this neurotypical game here to show that I care and that I want to make an effort.
 And then…

-At the end of the event we had a ruffle with a few prizes and everyone from our table got a strip of 5 tickets but we didn’t win anything.
+At the end of the event we had a ruffle with a few prizes and everyone from our table got a strip of 5 tickets but neither of us won anything.
 I then folded my strip into a zigzag and started playing with it and I realised that if I tap it slightly in the middle it jumps!
 I found it really exciting and as the conversation at our table went quiet I showed that to others saying that I’m actually quite glad that I didn’t win anything because I can now play with my strip.

 As I was doing it I really thought that they’ll join me in this game but they didn’t, they just looked away and started chatting.
 That made me feel really rejected.
-Not only like if I was different than everybody else but also like if people who knew about my diagnosis didn’t want to make any effort to make me happy, even for 30 seconds, not even after having a few drinks, while I was playing their game for 2.5h completely sober.
+Not only as if I was different than everybody else but also as if people who knew about my diagnosis didn’t want to make any effort to make me content, even for 30 seconds, not even after having a few drinks, while I was playing their game for 2.5h completely sober.

 And the thing is that if that was in my previous work or anywhere else, I’d know not to do that and that people will see this behaviour as silly, but so far I felt I was really receiving support in the radio and that people there wanted to know who I really am, and now it all feels fake.

-I now wonder what to do about that.
-It does feel to me that to be myself I need to entirely give up on human contract, that it will never work for me.
+It feels to me now that to be myself I need to entirely give up on human contract, that it will never work for me.
 And because I know this is not possible, I am starting to have suicidal thoughts.
 Again, I don’t really want to die, I’m pretty sure of that, it’s only that I know that whatever I choose to do will always cause me problems.
 I feel like if I’m walking through a labyrinth where every exit is blocked.